luafran/yamba-android/README.md

 # Yamba Client for Android

-Yamba client for Android developed during Android Bootcamp celebrated at Intel on March 2014
+Yamba client for Android developed during New Circle (ex Marakana) Android Bootcamp celebrated at Intel on March 2014

 Uses modified Yamba client to support Spanish language downloaded from